-132. Consideration needs to be given to the duration of any impact arising from maladministration, on a case by case basis.
+156. Consideration needs to be given to the duration of any impact arising from maladministration, on a case by case basis.

-An incident in which personal information is mistakenly disclosed to an unknown third party as a result of Departmental maladministration, but which is promptly discovered, and quickly rectified, may be of limited duration in terms of impact.
-Alternatively, the disclosure of personal information to a third party, who is known to the individual, may have an impact of far greater duration.
+An incident in which personal information is mistakenly disclosed to an unknown person as a result of Departmental maladministration, but which is promptly discovered, and quickly rectified, may be of limited duration in terms of impact.
+Alternatively, the disclosure of personal information to a person who is known to the individual, may have an impact of far greater duration.